Yimro/micropython-iot-camera/README.md

 Contains a Python script for a subscriber, listening for MQTT-Messages and processing messages containing jpg images.

 ### RPPicoW ###
-Micropython script for Pico W. Requests Images depending on PIR sensor values, saves images to flash, sends images via MQTT to a broker.
+Micropython script(s) for Pico W. Requests Images depending on PIR sensor values, saves images to flash, sends images via MQTT to a broker.
+I removed the ssd1306 display for simplicity and focus on the essential.

 ### ESP32CAM ###
 Firmware for ESP32-CAM.
 Captures frames, sends them over UART to Pico W. Written in C++.